SharePoint/sp-dev-docs/docs/general-development/how-to-create-tabular-data-source-editors-for-performancepoint-services-in-share.md

-## Code example: Retrieve and update custom PerformancePoint Services tabular data sources in SharePoint Server 2013
+## Code example: Retrieve and update custom PerformancePoint Services tabular data sources in SharePoint
 <a name="bk_example"> </a>

 The following code example retrieves and updates custom tabular data sources.
 This code is from the editor's code-behind class, which provides the programming logic for controls that are defined in an ASPX page.